• Continuing Ed

 The school is organized so that grade eight students follow a “conventional” timetable in structured classes but at the same time are introduced to the concept of learning guides and self – directed learning.
 When students enter grade nine, each day they create their own timetable daily in conjunction with their teacher advisor.
 Each course is typically made up of 20 learning guides and students are required to design and plan their year, their week and their days working at a reasonable pace to complete in the year.
 The flexibility allowed to focus more time on curricular areas where the student may be struggling allows all students a greater chance of success.
 We believe strongly that this approach to learning reflects a realistic approach to how people work and function in post secondary settings.

 Not all students arrive at Thomas Haney self motivated but students who try will learn to be self motivated and to work in a variety of environments.
 Students in Grades 9 – 12 generally work individually or in group settings and also receive some direct instruction in their scheduled classes.
 Students work in the Great Halls on English, Social Studies, Languages and Math; the large Science lab for all Science courses and a variety of specialized areas for other courses.
-Each gr 10 – 12 student has a partial timetable where approximately 1/3 of their time (more for grade 12’s taking government exam courses) scheduled with 2/3 of their time wide open for self direction.
+Each grade 10–12 student has a partial timetable where approximately 1/3 of their time (more for grade 12’s taking government exam courses) scheduled with 2/3 of their time wide open for self direction.
 The advantage to the timetable is that it allows students to connect with teachers plus it also maintains flexibility in planning their daily schedules.
 Students generally choose to work on 4 or 5 courses in a day but, if circumstances warrant, they may choose to work on a single course all day.

-Since the day the school opened, we have hosted hundreds of educators from around the world who have met with staff and students and have gone back to their own regions with a very favorable impression of the students, staff and programs at Thomas Haney.
+Since the day the school opened, we have hosted hundreds of educators from around the world who have met with staff and students and have gone back to their own regions with a very favourable impression of the students, staff and programs at Thomas Haney.
 We at Thomas Haney Secondary School strongly believe we are preparing co-operative, collaborative citizens for the twenty-first century.
 Our many graduates over the years have done us proud and are recognized by both employers and post secondary institutions as being extremely well prepared for their post secondary life.

 Contact Us